 Now that’s some pretty crazy shit.

-Not content with that, Foerster then got some cash together through donations from his slightly strange Facebook followers.
+Not content with that, Foerster then got some cash together through donations from his mainly dumb-as-fuck Facebook followers.
 With this cash, he had skull samples sent away for DNA analysis.

 His analyst was Dr. Melba Ketchum, a veterinary doctor who believes in Bigfoot.